 Turmeric can increase certain antioxidant enzymes, particularly nitric oxide and catalase.
 A study in 2012 found that low doses of curcumin led to a large increase in serum nitric oxide and catalase (23).

 Another study found that curcumin increased two other antioxidant enzymes “superoxide dismutase” and “glutathione peroxidize” which led to a reduction in oxidative damage (24).

-A study on rats found that it is possible to overdose on curcumin, and that this can cause “oxidative stress, inflammation, and metabolic disorders” (25).
+2. Curcumin can be overdosed on in large doses.
+A study on rats found that it can cause “oxidative stress, inflammation, and metabolic disorders” (41).

 They stated that “Unfortunately, no form of curcumin, or its closely related analogs, appears to possess the properties required for a good drug candidate (chemical stability, high water solubility, potent and selective target activity, high bioavailability, broad tissue distribution, stable metabolism, and low toxicity)”.